mrbelowski/r3e_crewchief_v3/README.txt

 RaceRoom uses a 'slot_id' field to uniquely identify drivers in a race.
 However, this field doesn't really work properly (there are lots of issues with it), so the app has to use the driver's names.
 Driver names for AI driver are not unique.
 All the lap time and other data held for each driver is indexed by driver name so if a race has 2 or more drivers with the same name, the app will get things like lap and sector times wrong.
 This is only a problem racing the AI - be aware that if you have a car class with a limited number of unique AI drivers (Daytona Prototypes / German Nationals / Americal Nationals / Hill Climb Legends / etc), but select a field size greater than this, the app will do weird things.

-RaceRoom doesn't have a pre-start procedure phase for offline races, and in the pre-start phase online very little valid data is avaiable.
-This means messages played before the 'get ready' will be very limited.
+RaceRoom doesn't have a pre-start procedure phase for offline races, and in the pre-start phase online ("Gridwalk") very little valid and accurate data is available.

 Project Cars doesn't have a distinct pre-start procedure phase.
 I've added some more messages before the 'get ready' but there's a risk here that they might delay the 'get ready' message.